 I stand as a witness that you never know what life will hand you and you must be willing to take a chance to explore.
-I always wanted to do something different, see the world and have “adventures”.
+I always wanted to do something different, see the world and have “adventures.”
 To do those things takes a job and money.
-Whereas the military did not pay well, it offered benefits to allow me to build upon education while getting paid.
-At no time do I plan to stay more than four years in the military.
-No way was I going to be a “lifer”.
-It probably took 13 years before I realized, I was a “lifer” and would retire from the Army.
+Although the military did not pay well, it offered the benefit to allow me to build upon my education while getting paid.
+“At no time do I plan to stay more than four years in the military,” I thought.
+No way was I going to be a “lifer.”
+It probably took 13 years before I realized, I was a lifer and would retire from the Army.

-My career started out as a “Target Acquisition Specialist”, supporting the Field Artillery with targeting data to fire and counter fire on enemy targets.
+I started my career out as a Target Acquisition Specialist, supporting the Field Artillery with targeting data to fire and counter fire on enemy targets.
 Since my early years in the military were during the Cold War, the enemy was the Soviet Union and the Warsaw Pact.
 From training at Fort Sill, Oklahoma, I transferred to Fort Polk, Louisiana.
-It was wonderful to experience the people, culture and food in this part of the country.
-I enjoyed my time traveling from Baton Rouge to Houston, with a trip to New Orleans through in.
+It was wonderful to experience the people, culture, and food in this part of the country.
+I enjoyed my time traveling from Baton Rouge to Houston, with a trip to New Orleans thrown in.

-Airborne training checked another milestone from my bucket list.
+Airborne training checked another accomplishment from my bucket list.
 I always wanted to parachute but never had the opportunity to attend a civilian school.
-The Army sent to Ft.
-Benning, GA to “Airborne School” aka Jump School to become a paratrooper.
+The Army sent me to Fort Benning, Georgia to Airborne School (aka Jump School) to become a paratrooper.
 The training was one of the most physically challenging military schools I have attended.
-It was three weeks of jumping off four-foot platforms, the Swing Land Apparatus, 34 ft. tower and then from an aircraft in flight.
+It was three weeks of jumping off four-foot platforms, the Swing Land Apparatus, a 34 foot tower, and then from an aircraft in flight.
 Jumping out of an aircraft is not a natural act and I thought I would freeze in the door.
-But on jump day, with the command of the Jump Master, I pushed out into open space and could hear my parachute opening.
-It was surreal as it open and I floated to earth.
+But on jump day, with the command of the Jumpmaster, I pushed out into open space and could hear my parachute opening.
+It was surreal as it opened and I floated to earth.
 Besides this new skill, I left Airborne School with the knowledge that there is nothing wrong with being afraid.
 It is important on how you adjust to your fears.
-You can quit and run, or stay the course and give all you got.
+You can quit and run, or stay the course and give all you’ve got.
 This is a lesson that stayed with me forever.

-After Airborne School, my wife and I moved to Fayetteville, NC, where I was assigned to 18th Corps Artillery.
-New paratroopers are referred to as “cherries”.
-This is because the maroon berets we wore made our heads look like maraschino cherry and new recruits arrive with only 5 parachutes to their credit.
+After Airborne School, my wife and I moved to Fayetteville, North Carolina, where I was assigned to 18th Corps Artillery.
+New paratroopers are referred to as “cherries.”
+This is because the maroon berets we wore made our heads look like maraschino cherries, and new recruits arrive with only 5 jumps to their credit.
 Walking across the parking lot with my maroon beret, bare of unit flash and crest, I stood out as fresh out of school.
-A kid no more than 6 years old stuck his head out of the window and screamed at me, “Cherry!”
-“You are nothing but a Cherry!”
-“Hey Cherry!”
+A kid no more than 6 years old stuck his head out of a car window and screamed at me, “Cherry!
+You are nothing but a Cherry!
+Hey Cherry!”
 His mom tried to pull him back into his seat, but she was laughing.
 I just dropped my head and shuffled off to meet my new Commander and First Sergeant.
-Afterwards I went to the Military Clothing Sales store to purchase the required pieces for my headgear.
+Afterward, I went to the Military Clothing Sales store to purchase the required pieces for my headgear.

 Because of the pending Intermediate Nuclear Forces Treaty, all U.S. and Soviet missiles with ranges between 500 and 5,500 kilometers were to be destroyed and units disbanded.
 After three years with the organization, I was with the 56th Field Artillery (Pershing) as the colors were rolled up and the organization disbanded.
 Both my wife and I wanted to stay in Germany a little longer.
 My Airborne qualification came in handy as I was able to land a position with the 1st Battalion, 10th Special Forces, Bad Tölz, located in Bavaria.
 This was a perfect location for my wife since her family lived in Bavaria.
-I loved region for the people, food, bier and just a short drive to the Alps.
+I loved the region for the people, food, “bier,” and just a short drive to the Alps.
 However, the big Army had other plans for the 1st Battalion, 10th SFG.
 The organization left Flint Kasern, Bad Tölz for Panzer Kasern, Böblingen.
 Not a bad place, as it was close to U.S. European Command, Patch Barracks and the city of Stuttgart.
 Plus, once again, I was on Airborne status and doing great and wonderful things with the Special Forces.

 As my military career was coming to an end, I knew I had to prepare for civilian life.
 The years of physical work and hard exercise to stay in shape were taking a toll on me.
 As I was in the S-2 (Security), computer security was part of my additional duties.
-I quickly saw how computers were becoming part of the society and the workforce.
+I quickly saw how computers were becoming part of society and the workforce.
 From my introduction to computers with field artillery calculations, then office productivity classes and basic programming, to computer security, I knew I had to learn more about them.
 I worked to earn my Masters in Computer Resource Management and prepared for the non-military world.
-It was a big transition because corporate America did not care if I was Airborne Qualified, a Jumpmaster or attended survival school.
-I grew myself into an Information Assurance (aka Cyber Security expert.
-Technical experience, management skills as an Army leader and care of people ensure employment.
+It was a big transition because corporate America did not care if I was Airborne Qualified, a Jumpmaster, or attended survival school.
+I grew myself into an Information Assurance (aka Cyber Security) expert.
+Technical experience, management skills as an Army leader, and care of people ensure employment.